viinod9/DA6401_MA23M026_A2/Part A/README.md

 MA23M026_A2_PartA.ipynb
 ```

-This Jupyter notebook contains the complete analysis and explanation for Assignment-2 (DA6401).
+This Jupyter notebook contains the complete analysis and explanation for Assignment-2 (DA6401) Part A.

 ```
 ma23m026_a2_parta.py